Adopt-A-Monument / Mural

 children play on the shore near the Brooklyn Bridge.
 Photo: Giles Ashford.

-MAS is proud to fight alongside you for the city we want—a place where growth is balanced and character endures.
+MAS is proud to fight alongside you for a city where growth is balanced and character endures.

 workers restoring a Bolotowsky mural